How to Get the Most From These Summer-Blooming Bulbs

-8. Deadhead regularly
+8. Deadhead Regularly

 Removing flowers that have passed their prime keeps plants looking neat, encourages them to produce new buds and helps control pests and disease.
 If you're in a hurry, simply nip off the flower heads.
 Otherwise, use scissors or pruning shears to cut the spent flowers back to a main stem.
-This will stimulate new growth and longer stems that are better for cutting.
+This will help to stimulate new growth and encourage longer stems that are better for cutting.